 Major reforms purposed to streamline massive agencies are always easier to talk about than to actually enact.
-The recommendations the PPBE Commission accomplish the three goals set forth in the House Budget Committee and Task Forces letter.
-The expert Commissioners have produced a series of thoughtful recommendations that will, if enacted by the DoD and Congress, ensure the long-term safety and security of the U.S. while saving the American Taxpayer untold billions.
+The recommendations of the PPBE Commission accomplish the three goals set forth in the House Budget Committee and Task Forces letter.
+The expert Commissioners have produced a series of thoughtful recommendations that will, if enacted, ensure the long-term safety and security of the U.S. while saving the American Taxpayer billions of dollars.

 The American Taxpayer deserves a federal government that is fiscally sound and devoid of woke policies, wasteful spending, and bloated bureaucracy.
-The House Budget Committee is ensuring governmentwide fiscal accountability.
+The House Budget Committee is ensuring government-wide fiscal accountability.